-Assuming that the investor was primarily seeking a long-term growth objective (they have a time horizon of 10 years or more and want to grow their investments), they will hold the least tax-efficient funds in their 401(k) and the most tax-efficient funds in their regular brokerage account.
+Assuming that the investor was primarily seeking long-term growth (they have a time horizon of 10 years or more and want to grow their investments), they will hold the least tax-efficient funds in their 401(k) and the most tax-efficient funds in their regular brokerage account.

 With this strategy, the dividends, interest, and capital gains produced by the inefficient funds—bond, active, and income funds—in the 401(k) will not produce current taxes for the investor.
 The tax-efficient funds—small-cap stock, index, and growth funds—in the brokerage account will generate smaller amounts of current taxable income (if any) for the investor.

 Am investor would be wise to minimize taxes, which are a drag on the overall returns of a mutual fund portfolio.
 If an investor only has tax-deferred accounts, such as IRAs, 401(k)s, and annuities, there is no concern about tax-efficiency, because there are no current taxes owed while holding the funds in any of these account types.
 However, if an investor uses taxable brokerage accounts, they may try to concentrate on holding only index funds and ETFs there.

 The basic lesson here is to consider the type of account you're using as you choose investments to hold within it.

 The Balance does not provide tax or investment advice or financial services.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.